snarkipus/zero2axum/README.md

 DEFINE FIELD subscriber_id ON TABLE subscription_tokens TYPE string ASSERT $value != NONE;
 DEFINE INDEX subscriber_id on TABLE subscription_tokens COLUMNS subscriber_id UNIQUE;
 ```
+### 7.7 Sending a Confirmation Email
+Things got a little squirly here, and in the first attempt I neglected to set the mock server's email address properly in `tests/api/helpers.rs: spawn_app()`.
+Not trusting mockito and struggling to debug this, I just reverted to `wiremock` for all mocking/testing.
+Turns out this was probably wise, since email verification depends on the `received_requests()` method from `wiremock` and this would have been some effort to do with `mockito` ... maybe just extend it?
+I dunno ...